 - Events you’ve read about in the news

-Freewriting is another method that can help you generate ideas.
+Freewriting is another method that can help you generate ideas, as explained this next video.

-As the video explains, freewriting is a technique that allows you to take literally the idea of getting something -- anything -- down on paper.
+Freewriting is a technique that allows you to take literally the idea of getting something — anything — down on paper.
 Open up your unconscious mind and see what pours out.
 You may be surprised by what you are really passionate about or frightened of.

 The rigorous and specific format of a screenplay can feel constricting or too formal for the process of simply brainstorming ideas.
 So start by freewriting and then sift through it for useful material.
 Freewriting and journaling can help with discovering what is meaningful to you.